pennane/peigom/README.md

     },
 ````

-To run the bot use 'node bot/bot.js' in installed directory to run.
+To run the bot use `node bot/bot.js` in your bot directory.